jcmdln/ansible-collection-openbsd/openbsd_run/playbook/roles/openbsd.mail/README.md

 About
 ----------
-In order to keep things simple, this role associates a [Maildir]() with real unix users rather than virtual users.
+In order to keep things simple this role uses real unix users each with their own [Maildir](https://en.wikipedia.org/wiki/Maildir) rather than use virtual users or duplicate where mail can end up by leaving an mbox around.
 Dovecot only handles IMAP login and redelivering filtered mail by LMTP.

 This may make things _too_ simple for some scenarios though the idea is that you are giving trusted users unprivileged accounts by which they are afforded